 Causes and Diagnosis of APD

-Although some children are born with this disorder, others develop it after experiencing head trauma, chronic ear infections, or lead poisoning.
+Although some people are born with this disorder, others develop it after experiencing head trauma, chronic ear infections, or lead poisoning.
 It’s also possible that the condition developed due to multiple or unknown causes.
 If an audiologist suspects auditory processing disorder, he or she will look for the following issues:

 - Cohesion: With this higher-level skill, people form inferences from things they hear or read.
 This, along with completing verbal math problems or understanding riddles, can be challenging for kids with auditory processing problems.